A Hard Day's Blog

 I don't think you could have ordered a worse day for a rally.
 Here in Nashville on Saturday, March 5th, it was cold and the rains were torrential at times, and barely ever stopped altogether.
 It was the kind of day when you just wanted to stay at home curled up… Read full post »

-Although the day came and went without a lot of hoopla, it was duly noted in our household on Saturday, January 22nd, that a fateful meeting had taken place on that date twenty-nine years earlier in Kent, Ohio, a meeting that eventually resulted in the long-run… Read full post »
+Although the day came and went without a lot of hoopla, it was duly noted in our household on Saturday, January 22nd, that a fateful meeting had taken place on the date twenty-nine years earlier in Kent, Ohio, a meeting that eventually resulted in the long-runn… Read full post »

 Not for a moment am I saying that I have had to endure anything close to the bigotry and discrimination directed at gay people, but as a non-believer living in the Bible Belt, I think I have developed a pretty good understanding of what it means to have to hide a part of my… Read full post »